hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/introduction.md

 We will be focused mainly on integrating multiplayer features to the game by utilising Hasura's GraphQL engine.

 ## What do I need to take this tutorial?
 You will need to have Unity.
 Ideally, version 2019 and upward.

+## How long will this tutorial take?
+2 hours

 ## Prerequisite knowledge/skills
 - Beginner level understanding of Unity